Saturday, June 14, 2025

 Book Review: Black Magic by Nicole Austen (Shadow of the Pack #1)

 More wolf xenofiction, hooray.
-This one I've actually trying to obtain for a while, however I ran into some issue.
+This one I've actually trying to obtain for a while, however I ran into some issues.
 For one, there doesn't seem to be an ebook release for this book (which is how I'd have preferred to have read it).
 Secondly, I finally ordered the paperback off of Bol about six months ago but it just never ended up shipping.
 They kept sending me notifications with "there is an issue with your order.
 We'll let you know when we've shipped it".
 And then there was radio silence and they never ended up shipping it to me.
 So in the end after five months I cancelled my Bol order and just got it off of Amazon instead.
 I'd still have preferred to order it from Bol or get the ebook but I guess I didn't have a choice here.

 Ah well, spoilers ahead.